Israel's Dairy Industry: A Comprehensive Overview

 Significant Events in the Dairy Industry

 A hallmark of Israel's dairy industry is its continuous investment in technological advancements.
-Israeli dairy farms rank among the top globally for productivity, mainly due to innovations in milking and feeding technologies.
+Israeli dairy farms rank among the top globally for productivity, primarily due to innovations in milking and feeding technologies.
 The industry frequently collaborates with international organizations to elevate global standards and practices.

 In 2023, Israel showcased its dairy products at international trade fairs such as Anuga and SIAL, enhancing its international market presence.
-Significant developments also include the introduction of a locally-tailored packaging for Karums curds snacks, exemption from traditional regulatory requirements under Anexo III, and substantial shipments to Israel.
+Significant developments also include the introduction of locally-tailored packaging for Karums curds snacks, exemption from traditional regulatory requirements under Anexo III, and substantial shipments to Israel.
 Furthermore, base tariff rates are generally at 10%, though rates can be higher for some countries.

 Another notable trend in the Israeli dairy market is the price adjustments announced by major companies like Tnuva, Strauss, and Tara.
 These adjustments reflect changes in production costs and market conditions.

 Through sustained technological progress and strategic international engagements, Israel reinforces its position as a significant player in the global dairy market.
+As part of the MENA region's dairy consumption group, Israel contributes to the region's significant dairy consumption figures.

-Modified: 2025/05/04
+Modified: 2025/05/18